 Kim Strassburger: Kim Strassburger, who teaches acting at CoSA and spearheads the ESU Shakespeare competition at CHS, most recently directed CoSA’s productions of The Complete Works of William Shakespeare (abridged), The Grapes of Wrath, Metamorphoses and The Laramie Project, receiving Bravissimo Awards in 2010 and 2011 from the San Diego Educational Theatre Association.
 Kim is also the Associate Artistic Director and a Founding Company Member of Ion Theatre, now celebrating its 10th year in San Diego.

 Most recently, Kim received a 2014 San Diego Craig Noel Award nomination for Outstanding Direction of a Musical for her production of Passion at Ion Theatre.
 In 2011, she received “Best Director” from San Diego City Beat for Ion Theatre's Dr. Jekyll and Mr. Hyde.
 This was followed in 2012 by a Craig Noel Award Nominee with co-director Claudio Raygoza for Best Direction of a Musical for Ion Theatre's Gypsy.
-Recent directing credits include Grey Gardens and Passion at Ion Theatre and Edward Albee's Seascape at New Village Arts.
+Other directing credits include Grey Gardens and Passion at Ion Theatre and Edward Albee's Seascape at New Village Arts.
 Kim has also worked with Sledgehammer Theatre (Associate Artist) and Cygnet Theatre among other San Diego theatres.
 Strassburger was the recipient of a 2013 National Artist Teacher Fellowship that funded her study at the London Academy of Music and Dramatic Art (LAMDA).
 In 2014, Kim also became a member of Lincoln Center Theater's Directors Lab.
 Upcoming directing projects include the musical A New Brain at Diversionary Theatre and Sunday in the Park with George at Ion Theatre.